benc-uk/smilr/azure-functions/sentimentFunction/readme.md

 # Deployment

 ### Pre Req - Cognitive Service
-Deploy a text analytics cognitive service in Azure, and make a note of the key
+Deploy a Text Analytics cognitive service in Azure, and make a note of the key

 ### Azure Function
 Simply create a new Function App and new C# function, then upload the `function.json` and `run.csx` overwriting the existing files.
 Alternatively copy & paste the contents up, which also works!